octopus-digital-strategy/wp-barebones-plugin/README.md

 ###Version 0.1.1

 * Fixed small error on enqueueScripts and enqueueStyles.
 Both functions were using SetupPlugin::getResourceDirectory instead of SetupPlugin::getResourceURL to get the URL to the file.
+* Added link to the Getting Started Guide
 * Getting Started documentation was moved to the Wiki of the project